Meghan Markle, Prince Harry's Doc Drops With Royal Family Disclaimer

 Harry also assures viewers, "No one knows the full truth.
 We know the full truth."

-Previously, a teaser trailer for the docuseries was shared, which featured never-before-seen photos of the pair's early romance.
+Another teaser-trailer for the docuseries also featured never-before-seen photos of the pair's early romance.

-"No one sees what's happening behind closed doors," Harry said in the teaser.
+"No one sees what's happening behind closed doors," Harry says in the teaser.
 "I did everything I could to protect my family."

 "When the stakes are this high, does it make more sense to hear our story from us?"
-Meghan pondered in her own interview.
+Meghan ponders in her own interview.

 The Duke and Duchess of Sussex signed a multimillion-dollar production deal with Netflix in September 2020.